oryband/oryband.github.io/README.md

-My personal website &amp; blog.
+My personal website and blog.